figchutney/wainlog/README.md

 # `wainlog` ⛰

+👉 **Go have a play at https://wainlog-8drtz.ondigitalocean.app/**

 A simple place to keep track of which Wainright's you've climbed in the Lake District ⛰

-This app is currently a work in progress, and is not production ready (I've not written tests yet, or cleaned up some mucky typing).
-However, you can still run a local instance of the app nicely - see instructions below on getting set up 🤸‍♀️
+This app is not production ready yet (I've not written tests yet, or cleaned up some mucky typing).
+However, you can access a test deployment of it [here](https://wainlog-8drtz.ondigitalocean.app/) - hosted on Digital Ocean's App Platform - or run a local instance following the instructions below (though Google OAuth won't work locally) 🤸‍♀️

 https://user-images.githubusercontent.com/52138939/119268061-150ed600-bbe9-11eb-896b-9b4acd4a9b9e.mov